luisdiaza/Ruby-Rails-Projects/test_app/README.md

-This is a basic Ruby on Rails application used to get familiar with the MVC structure, CRUD, and scaffold generator
+This is a basic Ruby on Rails application used to get familiar with the MVC structure, CRUD, and scaffold generator, and one to many associations.
+Any new features will be tested here before being rolled out to my "alpha-blog" app.